-By far, the most popular season to visit the Blue Ridge Mountains is fall, when leaf colors are peak.
+The most popular season to visit the Blue Ridge Mountains by far is during fall, when leaf colors are at their peak.
 However, we’re here to tell you that spring and summer are equally gorgeous times of the year to plan a mountain wedding.
 Unlike the Piedmont or coastal regions of North Carolina, the mountains remain cooler and tranquil during these seasons.
-The only season to avoid in the mountains is winter, when weather conditions may make it difficult for guests to reach your venue and outdoor festivities may not be possible.
+There’s no reason to avoid the warmer months in the mountains.
+The only season we’d be wary of in the mountains is winter.
+That’s when weather conditions could make it difficult for guests to reach your venue, and temperatures may make outdoor festivities impossible.

 Hidden gem small towns make ideal wedding weekend destinations.
 Highlands, Cashiers, Sylva, Banner Elk and Blowing Rock have small-town charm and sweeping views of the scenery.
 Couples looking for a bigger city or industrial-style venue might enjoy Asheville’s downtown which offers bars, restaurants and shopping galore.

 Keep Your Guests Entertained During Your Weekend Getaway Wedding in the Mountains